 Over the years, Dragons Abreast Toronto has competed in regattas across Canada, in New York City and Australia.
-Individual team members have paddled in Shanghai, Singapore, Cape Town, Rome, Venice and most recently (summer 2018) in Florence, Italy and Szeged, Hungary.
-20 years after the first team started, there are now over 200 breast cancer teams worldwide and the sport of dragon boating has captured the imagination and spirit of breast cancer survivors around the world.
+Individual team members have paddled in cities such as Shanghai, Singapore, Cape Town, Rome, Venice, Florence, and Szeged, Hungary.
+Twenty years after the first team started, there are now over 200 breast cancer teams worldwide and the sport of dragon boating has captured the imagination and spirit of breast cancer survivors around the world.

 The Dragon Boat Festival is one of the most spectacular traditions of ancient China.
 It is an exciting period for rowing competitions marked by the eating of rice dumpling called “Ma Chang”.
 In some Chinese-speaking societies, the day is also known as the “Poets’ Day”.